 As a business, we need to generate revenue to sustain our content.
 We have financial relationships with some companies we cover, earning commissions when readers purchase from our partners or share information about their needs.
 These relationships do not dictate our advice and recommendations.
 Our editorial team independently evaluates and recommends products and services based on their research and expertise.
 Learn more about our process and partners here.

 Even though 401(k) plans are one of the most popular retirement vehicles that businesses offer, small businesses often shy away from them because they can be expensive and complex to administer.
-Guideline is our pick for the best 401(k) plan for small businesses because it’s not only one of the most affordable 401(k) options, but also one of the simplest, as it’s a fully managed – or fully bundled – plan designed for small businesses.
+Guideline is our pick as one of the best 401(k) plan for small businesses because it’s not only one of the most affordable 401(k) options, but also one of the simplest, as it’s a fully managed – or fully bundled – plan designed for small businesses.

 Guideline was founded in 2016, and despite being a fairly new company, it has impressive credentials.
 It’s raised $59 million in funding and was selected by Forbes as one of the 50 fintech companies to watch in 2019.
 It has more than 6,500 clients and more than $1 billion in assets under management.
 It partners with leading online payroll, HR and benefits provider Gusto to provide retirement plans for its clients.